-- Also known as a "whistle test" - Rope rescue systems for travel restraint, ascending, descending, lowering and raising must have the ability to hold and maintain a load without the input or control of the technician operating any components. - Components must limit the movement of a load without human intervention.
+- Rope rescue systems for travel restraint, ascending, descending, lowering, and raising must have the ability to hold and maintain a load without the input or control of the technician operating any components. - Components must limit the movement of a load without human intervention.